jhigh13/NA-Drink/docs/memory.md

 ## code/routes/
 Folder for Express route handlers.

+## code/routes/recommendation.js
+Express route for handling POST requests to /api/recommendation.
+Forwards user preferences to the controller and returns AI-generated recommendations.

 ## code/controllers/
 Folder for route controllers that handle the business logic of the application.

+## code/controllers/recommendationController.js
+Controller for the recommendation route.
+Validates input, builds prompt, calls OpenAI API, and formats/parses the AI response.

 ## code/models/
 Folder for database models and schemas.